YinHK-gameDev/unity-learn/scripting cheestsheet/Event/UnityEvents/README.md

 ### Using Generic UnityEvents in script

-> Not required manually add callback in inspector, only in script.
+> No need manually add callback in inspector, scripting only!

 **Create your custom UnityEvents**: